LanceSanterre/elk_nerd_2026_study/README.md

-## Elk Hunting Study: Calling, Shot Opportunity, and Recovery
+## Elk Hunting Study 2026: Calling, Shot Opportunity, and Recovery

 This project is an attempt to better understand what actually leads to success in elk hunting.